 |Wednesday, August 2||Camp Boxwoods||9:00 am||Henry Strobel Incoming Student Retreat|

 |9:00 am – 4:00 pm||Office of Educational Programs (OEP) Orientation

 9:00 am – 11:30 am: Online

 |Friday, August 4

 |9:00 am||Student Organization Fair (Leather Lounge), OEP Scavenger Hunt (MSB 2.107) and Informal Open House (OASA – MSB G.400 & OEP – MSB G.420)|

 METRO Q Card:

-Students can apply for the Discounted Student METRO Q® Fare Card at the RideStore located on 1900 Main St. You will need a Verification of Acceptance Letter and State ID.
+Students can apply for the Discounted Student METRO Q® Fare Card by mail. online, or at the RideStore located on 1900 Main St. You will need a Verification of Acceptance Letter and State ID.

 To request a Verification of Acceptance Letter, please email your full name and TMDSAS ID to firstname.lastname@example.org